openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 ShinyProxy.
 You can check whether this works by starting an app and retrieving the `SHINYPROXY_USERGROUPS` environment variable.

-**Note**: do not use the built-in groups mapper of Keycloak as this mapper provides the realm-roles of the user and not the groups.
+**Note**: don't use the built-in groups mapper of Keycloak as this mapper provides the realm-roles of the user and not the groups.

 ## Logout